escuccim/mammography-models/ReadMe.md

 When classifying into all five categories, the predictions were also "collapsed" into binary normal/abnormal in order to measure the precision and recall.

 ### ConvNet Architecture
 Our first thought was to train existing ConvNets, such as VGG or Inception, on this dataset.
 However a lack of computational resources made this impractical.

-The features of medical scans are very different from the features of ImageNet images used to train these ConvNets and we were concerned that the large size of these models might lead to overfitting.
+In addition, the features of medical scans contain much less variance than does the ImageNet data, so we were concerned that large-scale models like VGG would lead to overfitting.
 For these reasons we decided to design our own architecture specifically for this task, attempting to keep the models as simple as possible.

 We started with a simple model based on VGG, consisting of stacked 3x3 convolutional layers alternating with max pools followed by fully connected layers.
+Our model had fewer convolutional layers than did VGG and smaller fully connected layers.
 This architecture was iteratively improved, with each iteration changing only one aspect in the architecture and then being evaluated.
 Techniques evaluated include Inception-style branches [16, 17, 18] and residual connections [19].

 The architecture was designed so that the same model could be used for both binary classification and multi-class classification by retraining the fully connected layers.
 In order to maximize recall a weighted cross entropy loss function was used giving abnormal scans double the weight of normal scans.